joemoose/psiops/docs/damage.md

 !!! note

-	If knocked unconscious and pushed to maximum *stress*, you still make a *stress roll*.
+	If knocked *unconscious* and pushed to maximum *stress*, you still make a *stress roll*.
 Any resulting *panicked* or *locked-in* conditions take effect once you revive.
 See [Maximum Stress](stress.md#maximum-stress).

 !!! example

-	You have 2 STRENGTH and 2 current HP, and you take 3 points of damage.
+	You have 2 STRENGTH and 2 current HP, and take 3 points of damage.
 You now have -1 HP and must make a *wound roll*.

 	You roll **2D6 + 2** (STRENGTH) and subtract **1** (the number of current HP points below zero).
 You roll a 4 and a 5.
 The sum is 4 + 5 + 2 - 1 = 10.
 You're *knocked down*, but not *unconscious* because you're wearing a *helmet*.
-You add **1** wound, **1** fatigue, **1** stress, and increase current HP to **1**.
+You would have been knocked out otherwise  You add **1** wound, **1** fatigue, **1** stress, and increase current HP to **1**.

-	You spend their action to get back on your feet.
+	You spend **1** action to get back on your feet.
 You’re wounded, growing tired, and a little more stressed, but not yet out of the fight.

 ### Wounds

 Each *wound* you sustain reduces your *maximum HP* by **1**.
 Your current HP remains unchanged unless it exceeds the new maximum.
 If it does, reduce your current HP to the new maximum.
-Wounds can’t be healed in the field and require medical treatment at the base after the mission.
+Wounds **can’t be healed** in the field and require medical treatment at the base after the mission.

 !!! warning

 	Wounds cause permanent HP loss until treated at base.
 If multiple wounds reduce your maximum HP to **0**, you **die**.
+Roll up a new operator.

 ### Fatigue

 All *fatigue* you sustain must be stored in your **inventory** as an abstract item.
-Each unit of fatigue takes up 1 slot.
+Each unit of fatigue takes up **1** slot.
 If your inventory is full, drop equipment to free a slot for fatigue.

 !!! warning

 	Accumulated fatigue is debilitating.
 If your inventory reaches **12** units of fatigue, you **die**.
+Roll up a new operator.

 ## Restore HP and Fatigue

-Lost *hit points* can be restored, and *fatigue* removed by regrouping at a *rally point*.
+Lost *hit points* can be restored, and *fatigue* can be removed, by regrouping at a *rally point*.
 See [Rally Point](#rally-point).

-Some neural weapons can also restore lost HP and remove fatigue.
+Some *neural weapons* also restore lost HP and remove fatigue.
 See [Neural Weapons](character.md#neural-weapons).

-!!! note
+!!! tip

 	Experimental or anomalous medical restoratives are rumored to exist.

 ## Stabilize Team Members

 Stabilizing an *incapacitated* team member requires medical supplies, such as the individual aid kit in your basic kit.
+Once medical supplies are available, you can stabilize a team member after combat or during the battle, as described in the following sections.

 ### After Combat

-If you have medical supplies, you **automatically** stabilize an incapacitated team member **after** combat ends.
+If you have medical supplies, you **automatically** stabilize an *incapacitated* team member **after** combat ends.
 After stabilizing your team member, remove the medical supplies from your inventory.

 ### During Combat

-If you need to stabilize an incapacitated team member **during** combat, the action is complex and risky, and it uses a *mission clock* to track progress.
+If you need to stabilize an *incapacitated* team member **during** combat, the action is complex and risky, and it uses a *mission clock* to track progress.
 The clock typically has 4 segments.
 See [Mission Clocks](playing.md#mission-clocks).

 To **stabilize a team member in combat**, first acquire medical supplies, then make a *stabilization roll*.
 Roll **2D6 + TACTICS**.
 Apply the result as follows: